GameSquare Holdings, Inc.: GameSquare Holdings Strengthens Balance Sheet

-FRISCO, TX / ACCESSWIRE / September 18, 2023 / GameSquare Holdings, Inc. (NASDAQ:GAME)(TSXV:GAME), the media, entertainment and technology company that connects global brands to gaming and youth culture, today announced a $10 million working capital line of credit with SLR Capital Partners ("SLR") that matures in September 2026.
+FRISCO, TX / ACCESSWIRE / September 22, 2023 / GameSquare Holdings, Inc. (NASDAQ:GAME)(TSXV:GAME), the media, entertainment and technology company that connects global brands to gaming and youth culture, today announced a $10 million USD working capital line of credit with SLR Capital Partners ("SLR") that matures in September 2026 and has an interest rate equal to the greater of Prime plus 4.00% or 9.50%.

 "Today's announcement reflects our commitment to support the current and future growth of our business through non-dilutive funding sources," said Justin Kenna, CEO of GameSquare.
 "We believe we have a clear path to profitability in the coming quarters as we continue to successfully integrate the Engine Gaming merger and execute against growing revenue opportunities during the seasonally strong second half of the year."